 - Vapor rubs and vapor oils

 Nasal congestion happens when excess mucus is present inside the nose.
 The most common causes of nasal congestion in babies are:

 - A child being unwell, for example having a cold (viral infection)

 - The presence of allergens or irritants in the air, for example, a cigarette smoke

 Babies who have a stuffy nose will usually present with one of the following symptoms:

 Parents of babies who struggle to breathe should see a GP urgently.
 Congestion is usually a self-limiting condition.
 It should go on its own within a few days.
 Babies with prolonged symptoms of congestion or seasonal symptoms may be experiencing allergic rhinitis.
 Both conditions have very similar symptoms

 Saline Nasal Sprays

 All saline nasal sprays offer gentle and effective management of congestion in babies.
 Products discussed below can be used from birth.
-Nasal sprays for the management of blocked nose in babies usually contain the hypertonic saline solution, which has a decongestion effect.
-A hypertonic solution contains higher concentration (amount) of salt than fluids found in the body.
+Nasal sprays for the management of blocked noses in babies usually contain the hypertonic saline solution, which has a decongestion effect.
+A hypertonic solution contains a higher concentration (amount) of salt than fluids found in the body.

 This creates a water ‘withdrawing’ effect (osmotic effect) and helps to clear a stuffy nose, improving the airflow through the nose.
-Additionally, hypertonic solutions help to reduce local inflammation helping further to relief congestion (Bergmann et al, 2019).
+Additionally, hypertonic solutions help to reduce local inflammation helping further to relieve congestion (Bergmann et al, 2019).